 Effects of treatment:

-• Late effects of chemotherapy for retinoblastoma can include hearing problems, kidney problems and second malignancies
+• Late effects of chemotherapy for retinoblastoma can include hearing and kidney problems

-• Late effects of radiotherapy can include cataracts, dry eye, facial asymmetry and retinal detachment
+• Late effects of radiotherapy can include second malignancies, cataracts, dry eye, facial asymmetry and retinal detachment

 Artificial eyes and vision:

-• Many patients have one or both eyes enucleated.
+• Some patients undergo enucleation.
 People in the UK can visit the NHS National Artificial Eye Service (NAES) or a private ocularist about their artificial eye.
 GPs can refer to these services.

 • Socket problems can be encountered following enucleation.

 • Fewer socket problems occur if the patient is under the care of a prosthetist.
 If problems persist a referral to a local oculoplastic/orbital surgeon via the GP is important as reconstruction of the socket may be possible or necessary.